-- the number of consumer applications declined by the provider (in accordance with clause 19), broken down by what ground(s) the application was declined on under clause 19 (eg the number of consumer applications declined on the ground described in clause 19.2.1, the number of consumer applications declined on the ground described in clause 19.2.2); - service the provider has supplied, broken down by type of means (eg the number of mobile phones supplied, the number of battery-backups); and - 38.740.7 the provisioning timing to provide appropriate means for each new vulnerable consumer (counting from the date that their application was accepted), with brief reasons for any provisioning that took longer than 10 working days. the average number of working days from the point at which a consumer's application is submitted to the point at which the vulnerable consumer is provided with appropriate means to contact the 111 emergency service.
+- the number of consumer applications declined by the provider (in accordance with clause 19), broken down by what ground(s) the application was declined on under clause 19 (eg the number of consumer applications declined on the ground described in clause 19.2.1, the number of consumer applications declined on the ground described in clause 19.2.2); - 38.640.6 the number of appropriate means of contacting the 111 emergency service the provider has supplied, broken down by type of means (eg the number of mobile phones supplied, the number of battery-backups); and - 38.740.7 the provisioning timing to provide appropriate means for each new vulnerable consumer (counting from the date that their application was accepted), with brief reasons for any provisioning that took longer than 10 working days. the average number of working days from the point at which a consumer's application is submitted to the point at which the vulnerable consumer is provided with appropriate means to contact the 111 emergency service.